 The Cascade Theatre was constructed in 1935 as a movie palace and vaudeville stage.
-It was a magnificent example of Art Deco architecture, complete with gold- and silver-gilded walls, period chandeliers, ornate plasterwork, a grand neon facade and marquee, and beautiful murals.
-But like many downtown theatres of its era, it struggled to survive during the 1990s with the rise of large Cineplexes.
+It was a magnificent example of Art Deco architecture, complete with gold-gilded and silver-gilded walls, period chandeliers, ornate plasterwork, a grand neon facade and marquee, and beautiful murals.
+Like many downtown theaters of its era, the Cascade struggled to survive during the 1990s with the rise of shopping mall-based multiplex cinemas.
 In 1997 the Cascade ceased operating and its doors were boarded up.

 A gift of $750,000 in funding by The McConnell Foundation helped with the restoration of the Cascade Theatre, which was completed on August 14, 2004 when it reopened as a regional nonprofit performing arts center.
 The restoration was carried out in a way that honored the heritage of the building while providing the functionality of a modern professional performing arts facility, complete with state-of-the-art sound, lighting and theater technology.
 The theatre hosts a wide range of arts and cultural events, including concerts, dance, stage and film presentations.
 Restoration was made possible by many partners and funders.